marcofavorito/my-bookshelf/README.md

 - `check_dead_links.py`: check if the urls are alive.
 In `deadlinks.tsv` you will find the log of the unsuccessful requests.

-- `dump.py`: download the entire websites/files associated to the URLs, recursively (!!!).
+- `dump.py`: download the entire websites/files associated to the URLs.

 ## Credits